-- Employment travel - you will get support for the first four weeks, and your PA will help you to explore other schemes and options such a young person's 16-25 rail card which costs £30 a year, or £70 for three years and will save you a 1/3 on train fares
+- Employment travel - you will get support for the first four weeks, and your PA will help you to explore other schemes and options such a young person's 16 to 25 rail card which costs £30 a year, or £70 for three years and will save you a 1/3 on train fares

 Council tax relief

-In partnership with our Districts, Boroughs and the Police and Crime Commissioner, Surrey County Council have set up a new scheme which offers up to 100% council tax exemption and a 75% discount for all care leavers living out of county aged from 18 to 24, i.e. until the day before their twenty-fifth birthday.
+Surrey County Council have set up a new scheme which offers care leavers living in Surrey with 100% council tax exemption and a 75% discount for all care leavers living out of county aged from 18 to 24, i.e. until the day before their twenty-fifth birthday.

 Who is eligible?

-All Surrey care leavers aged 18 and up to the day before their twenty-fifth birthday who are an eligible care leaver by Surrey County Council's Children's Services.
+All Surrey care leavers aged 18 and up to the day before their twenty-fifth birthday.

-If there are other adults living with you but who are not care leavers then they will still have to pay council tax at the property.
-For example, if there is one other occupant, you would be exempt from paying, and the remaining occupant would receive the standard 25% Single Person Discount.
+If there are other adults living with you but who are not care leavers then they will still have to pay (some) council tax at the property, this is different if you live in or out of Surrey, so please check the guidance for more information and speak with your personal advisor (PA).

 How to apply for the discount?

-Eligible care leavers will need to apply for the discount by completing a form obtained from their district or borough – which can also be found online.
+Care leavers living in county will need to apply for the discount by completing a form obtained from their district or borough – which can also be found online.
 The form will ask for contact details of the PA or duty desk to be able to confirm those eligible.
 The districts and boroughs will then issue annual 'Nil' bills to you until you reach your 25th birthday.
 Care leavers living out of county should get a copy of their council tax bill and share this with the PA who will be able to submit an application.

-For any enquiries, please contact the Care Leavers' Service on email@example.com 9am-5pm Mondays to Fridays excluding Bank Holidays.
+For any enquiries, please contact the Care Leavers' Service on firstname.lastname@example.org 9am to 5pm Mondays to Fridays excluding Bank Holidays.

 The road to driving just got a little bit easier.
 Care leavers are now able to get support with funding their journey to independence.
 If you are a care leaver, you are now able to ask your personal advisor for funding to pay for: